mokshverma-dev/financial-sentiment-analysis-model/README.md

 # Hi, I'm Moksh Verma! 👋

-# Data Analytics Project : "Financial Sentiment Analysis Model"
+# Data Analytics Project : "Financial Sentiment Analysis"

 # What is the Purpose of this Project?